LSSTDESC/tables_io/docs/cookbook.md

 ### Write out a file to a specific file format

-To write out a `Table-like` or `TableDict-like` object to a specific file format, use the [`write`](#tables_io.io_utils.write.write) function.
+To write out a `Table-like` or `TableDict-like` object to a specific file format, use the {py:func}`write <tables_io.io_utils.write.write>` function.

-In this example, we write out a `pandasDataFrame` object to an `HDF5` file in two different ways.
+In this example, we write out a `pandasDataFrame` object to an HDF5 file in two different ways.
 The first is by using the `fmt` argument to specify the file type.
 The second is using the suffix of the file name.

 ```{doctest}